Madonna and contemporary arts: On other artists

-She took inspiration from other plastic artists, and music journalist Ricardo Pineda told EFE, that her mentions and references were favorable for their legacies.
-Madonna's own influence has been found in various contemporary artists.
+Regarding inspirations Madonna took from plastic artists, music journalist Ricardo Pineda in a conversation with news agency EFE in 2019, describes her mentions and references were favorable for their legacies.
+Her own influence has been found in some contemporary artists; in 2015, Italian newspaper la Repubblica noted how various artists admire her.
 Mateo Blanco, commented: "Madonna has always been a great inspiration to me".
-American installation artist Trisha Baga has a "longstanding fascination" with Madonna which "is often manifested in her work", according to Dundee Contemporary Arts' website.
-Pegasus told the Evening Standard that he always listens to Madonna while working, and his works "tends to have elements of her character".
+American installation artist Trisha Baga has a "longstanding fascination" with her which "is often manifested in her work", according to Dundee Contemporary Arts' website.
+In 2018, Pegasus told the Evening Standard that he always listens to Madonna while working, and his works "tends to have elements of her character".
+Madonna has been an inspiration for Spanish painter Jesús Arrúe, according to Saatchi Art's website.
 In 2014, curator Jefferson Hack dedicated an article in which she was "interpreted by contemporary artists" with portraits in art forms and their feelings about her.
+Inside the article, Silvia Prada, described: "For me, Madonna has became even more important than any art movement in terms of history and popular culture".

 Different media reports have shown her influence on other lesser-known artists, and from the underground scene.
 In terms of influence, the Greek Reporter said that Greek graffiti artist George Callas has a "creative obsession" with her.
-Madonna has always been an inspiration for Spanish painter Jesús Arrúe.
 Brazilian visual artist, Aldo Diaz, who also collaborated with her, talked about Madonna's influence for him to the point he began to study photography, arts and became a graphic designer.
 Most of them have depicted Madonna.